mcclatchy/data-diabetic-amputations/README.md

 ### (11) Looking into Poverty Data

-Ultimately, for the article we used Low-to-Moderate Income numbers by census tract, found at this [HUD map](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::low-to-moderate-income-population-by-tract/explore?filters=eyJTVEFURSI6WyI0NSJdLCJDT1VOVFkiOlsiMDc5IiwiMDYzIiwiMDE3Il19&location=34.004900%2C-81.118087%2C9.97) (whose data is downloadable).
-This section gathers poverty data for Lexington County (FIPS: 063) and Richland County (FIPS: 079) in South Carolina.
+Ultimately, for the article, we used Low-to-Moderate Income numbers by census tract, found at this [HUD map](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::low-to-moderate-income-population-by-tract/explore?filters=eyJTVEFURSI6WyI0NSJdLCJDT1VOVFkiOlsiMDc5IiwiMDYzIiwiMDE3Il19&location=34.004900%2C-81.118087%2C9.97) (whose data is downloadable).
+This section gathers poverty data from the Census for Lexington County (FIPS: 063) and Richland County (FIPS: 079) in South Carolina.

 ### (12) Vehicle Ownership Data